Amitamaru/home_notes/README.md

  - MYSQL_PASSWORD=mysql_password

 --Done new features--
-- Get last random notes (as welcome page)
+- Get last notes (as welcome page)

 --In development--
 - Change username and password